BrokenPen/EmbeddedSystem-Lego-ev3/course/embedded-system/sysfs.md

 # sysfs

 "`sysfs` is a pseudo file system provided by the Linux kernel that exports information about various `kernel subsystems`, `hardware devices`, and associated `device drivers` from the kernel's device model to user space through virtual files.
-In addition to providing information about various devices and kernel subsystems, exported virtual files are also used for their configuring." [[1]][ref-sysfs]
+In addition to providing information about various devices and kernel subsystems, exported virtual files are also used for their configuring." [(Wikipedia contributors.
+Sysfs)][ref-sysfs]

 ---